 Noofen (or Noophen) is the most widely used and original brand of phenibut.
 It is manufactured by the Latvian pharmaceutical company OlainFarm.

 Noofen is quite pricey though.
 A 20-pill pack costs about $35 to $40.

 There are other cheaper generic brands manufactured by Russian pharmaceutical companies, such as Anvifen by AnviLab, and Phenibut/Fenibut by Ozon.

-Noofen is not carried by US nootropics vendors, but it can be sourced from some legit Russian vendors.
-Two of the best places where you can buy noofen and other pharmaceutical-grade phenibut are RUPharma and CosmicNootropic.
+Noofen is not carried by U.S. or European nootropics shops, but it can be sourced from some legit Russian vendors.
+Two of the best online stores that stock noofen and other pharmaceutical-grade phenibut are RUPharma and CosmicNootropic.

 How Does Phenibut Work?

 Phenibut is a synthetic derivative and analogue of GABA, which functions as an inhibitory neurotransmitter.
 The compound is called phenibut as it has two components, a phenyl ring (pheni-) and gamma-aminobutyric acid (GABA), thus the addition of the suffix “-but”.

 GABA-based drugs are known to have a calming effect on the brain.
 They are mainly used to relieve anxiety and promote sedation, relaxation and better sleep.
 However, GABA on its own is not able to penetrate the blood-brain barrier and thus has limited use.
 Addition of phenyl ring helps it to cross the blood-brain barrier, and so phenibut is more effective than GABA supplements.

 It is essential to understand that not all drugs that act on GABA receptors are similar because GABA receptors are divided into numerous sub-groups.
 Phenibut acts primarily on GABA-B receptors.
 It has a weak action on GABA-A receptors.